kehantan/labbook/docs/protein/bradford.rst

 #.
 Incubated at room temperature, 5 mins.
 #.
 Read absorbance at 590 nm and 450 nm.

     We take 2 reading because we need to linearise the standard curve.
+See section below.

 Linearisation of Bradford assay
 -------------------------------

 If we only read the absorbance at 590 nm and try to plot a standard curve, we would not get a linear graph as expected.
 At higher BSA concentration (approaching 1 mg/mL), the line would curved to a plateau.
 That is why we take 2 readings at different wavelength (590 and 450) and calculate the ratio of A\ :sub:`590`\ /A\ :sub:`450`\ .
+This approach correct the slight curved line to linear a line.
 This modification is adopted from :cite:t:`ernst_linearization_2010`.